 DR. ELLEN LEE is an assistant professor at Coe College in Iowa.
 Her research interests include romantic relationships, power exchange, sexual behavior, sexual arousal and disgust, stress, and stereotypes.
 As a member of the research team since 2011, she has presented workshops at the Southwest Leather Conference, the Leather Levi Weekend, the Master/slave Conference, Power Exchange Summit, Great Lakes Leather Alliance, Winter Wickedness, Kinky Kollege, and the Society of Janus.
 She received a Bachelor of Science degree in Psychology from Loyola University in Chicago and Doctorate and Master's degrees from Northern Illinois University.

-DR. KATHRYN KLEMENT is an assistant professor of social psychology at Bemidji State University.
-Her primary research interest is human sexuality, and she has lines of work in sadomasochism, virginity and purity culture, rape culture, and abortion.
-She has presented research on sadomasochism at national psychology conferences, as well as leather community conferences.
-She received her doctorate from Northern Illinois University and both her Masters degree and her Baccalaureate degree in psychology from Concordia University Chicago.
+DR. KAT KLEMENT is an assistant professor of psychology of women and gender at Bemidji State University and the co-founder/co-director of the Northwoods Queer Outreach.
+Their current primary research focus is on how transphobia impacts healthcare experiences for transgender patients and how transphobia is related to racism and other oppressive beliefs.
+They also have lines of work in sadomasochism, virginity and purity culture, rape culture, and abortion.
+They have presented research on sadomasochism at national psychology conferences, as well as leather community conferences.
+They received their doctorate from Northern Illinois University and both their Masters degree and their Baccalaureate degree in psychology from Concordia University Chicago.

 LICA SATO-KEANE is an alumnus of Northern Illinois University with a degree in Psychology and minor in Business Administration.
 Her research focus is human sexuality with an emphasis on sexual orientation and power exchange dynamics.
 Her undergraduate thesis "Asexuality in Relation to Sociosexuality, Disgust, Purity, and Rape Myths" examines the definition of asexuality by exploring new variables and the measurement of asexuality on a continuum.
 Lica has presented The Science of BDSM research at Southwest Leather Conference, Galleria Domain 2, and Great Lakes Leather Alliance.